wendywangwwt/AcademicDatabaseToolkit/README.md

 ## Change log
+2023-04-03:
+- re-factored the code into an R package that can be installed from GitHub, for pubmed & sage journals
+- added tests for pubmed and sage journals
+- updated readme

 2022-02-20:
 - re-factored the code (not completely) and updated the readme file
 - only pubmed passed the tests, need to check and update the interaction with other databases later